 This love language centres around togetherness and undivided attention.
 People who have this as their primary love language feel important and loved when you intentionally set aside time for them.

 Quality time can be spent in many ways.
 It could be binge-watching Netflix originals on the sofa, having a meal or playing video games together.
-So, if you’re looking for an interesting and enjoyable experience this holiday season, Christmas Wonderland at Gardens By The Bay features handmade light installations painstakingly handcrafted by Italian craftsmen.
+So, if you’re looking for an interesting and enjoyable experience this holiday season, the Christmas market in Central features a lot of goodies, ranging from beer to aesthetic everyday objects.

 The gift of acts of service